Eizz0/M1CS/operatingSystem/notes/1 notes .md

 2. most of the memory of a process is idle

 ## Implement ways

  Idea 1 load-time linking
   keep the list of the memory references

  1. how to enforce protection :
  2. how to move data during execution(after startup) :
  3. what if no contiguous free region fits program :

  Idea 2 base + bound registers

  1. phys.addr = virt.addr. +base
- check 0<= virt.addr.<bound else trap to kernel
+  check  0 <= virt.addr. < bound else trap to kernel
  2. move a process in memory : change base register
  3. context switch: OS must reload/modify base and bound register

  advantage: cheap to implement in hardware ; cheap in terms of cycles
- disadvantage: growing the memory of a process is expensive ; no way to share code or data
+ disadvantage: ***growing*** the memory of a process is expensive ; ***no way to share code or data***

 ## Virtual memory definitions

  1. programs manipulate **virtual/logical** addresses
  2. actual memory uses **physical/real** addresses
- 3. hardware uses  **Mmeory Management Unit** MMU
+ 3. hardware uses  **Memory Management Unit** MMU
-    + a part of CPU
+    - a part of CPU
-    + accessed with privileged instructions
+    - accessed with privileged instructions
-    + translates from virtual to physical addresses
+    - translates from virtual to physical addresses
-    + provides address space
+    - provides address space

 ## Segmentation

  1. let processes have many base/bound registers
  2. advantage:
     multiple segments per process
     allow sharing :

     disadvantage:
-    + requires translation hardware performance limit
+    - requires translation hardware performance limit
-    + N-byte segment needs N contiguous bytes of physical memory
+    - N-byte segment needs N contiguous bytes of physical memory
-    + fragmentation : variable-sized pieces --**external fragmentaion** fixed-sized pieces no external holes but force internal waste**internal fragmentation**
+    - fragmentation : variable-sized pieces --**external fragmentation** fixed-sized pieces no external holes but force internal waste**internal fragmentation**

- 3.

 ## Page

   1. divide memory into fixed-size pages
   2. map virtual pages to physical pages **frame** each process has separate mapping configuration
   3. allow os to gain control on certain operations
   4. trade-offs:
     + eliminates external fragmentation
     + simplifies allocation, free, backing storage
     + average internal fragmentation of 0.5 pages per segment
-       -

   5. data structure
     + ***pages are fixed size e.g. 4kb **12bits for 4kb-pages page offset** **page number*****
     + ***each process has a page table*** maps virtual page number to physical page number VPN to PPN, includes bits for protection, validity.
     + what happens in the case of a read access and for a write access :